 The first-place winner will receive a cash prize of $500.
-The winning essay will be published in Notre Dame Magazine in 2017.
+The winning essay will appear in the Winter 2017-18 issue of Notre Dame Magazine .

 Second-place winner(s) will receive $250.
-The winning essay(s) will be published in Notre Dame Magazine in 2017.
+The winning essay(s) will appear in the Winter 2017-18 issue of Notre Dame Magazine .

-Should the judges decide to award one or more honorable mentions, the winner(s) will receive $50 and publication in magazine.nd.edu.
+Should the judges decide to award one or more honorable mentions, the winner(s) will receive $50 and online publication in magazine.nd.edu in 2018.

 Published essays are subject to editing.